Home

 By Richard B Williams

-This Arthur Miller The Crucible [DRAMA PRESENTATIONS] resource provides 17 Slides, a major PROJECT and 2 worksheets, with black and white versions.
-Lessons on the duality of man, money, reputation, secrecy, and other topics are included.
-This product will make teaching students themes and characterization through Miller's phenomenal issues a lot more relatable and current.
+This MACBETH [PLAY PRESENTATIONS] resource provides 14 Slides, a major PROJECT and 2 worksheets, with black and white versions and it's editable!
+Lessons on the importance of tempered ambition, gender roles, the significance of children, and other topics are included.
+This resource will make teaching students themes and characterization through Shakespeare's phenomenal issues a lot more relatable and current.
 10th - 12th Graders will love this piece through these activities.
 Check it out!

 SUMMARY: